dennyshow/milestone-project4/README.md

 All that is needed is just to write the default code and save the config.

-Then we go into the **bucket policy** to allows access to the contents across all web and inside this we will put in here some code including  arn displayed at the Then use the **git push -u origin master** command to push codes and every change into new repo
+Then we go into the **bucket policy** to allows access to the contents across all web and inside this we will put in here some code including  arn address displayed at the top of the heading.
+Then we go into amazon **IAM** to allow identity and access management of our stored files and folder.
+In the **IAM** service, we add a new group for our application and then we set the policies to **ALL**

+This then allows us to into our terminal window and install some settings **Boto3**
+**Django Storages**

+The **Django Storages** is passed into the installed apps in settings.
+And once everything looks fine we can **collectstatic**
+And your folder and files should display in your ***AWS3 BUCKETS**

+Then we have our added images displaying on any webserve.

+### GitHub Deployment

+Created a new repositories on **Github** where the project will be deployed unto at each commit.
+At first, use a **git remote** command to link project with new repo.
+Then use the **git push -u origin master** command to push codes and every change into new repo

 Using the CLI in terminal to call **git init** to start git initialization on the project.